CS 112

 Submit your ps8_partI.pdf file using these steps:

-1. If you still need to create a PDF file, open your ps8_partI file on Google Drive, choose File->Download->PDF document, and save the PDF file in your ps8 folder.
+1. If you still need to create a PDF file, open your ps8_partI file on Google Drive, choose File->Download->PDF document, and save the PDF file on your machine.

 2. Login to Gradescope by clicking the link in the left-hand navigation bar, and click on the box for CS 112.